West Battle Lake . . . Almost Heaven!

 WBLLA Board Members left to right are: Jerry Horgen, Mike Rye, (back row) Steve Kirchner, John Hofflander, Kyle Johnson, Chad Schaefer, Rich Condiff, in front, Bonnie Werpy-Rye, Terry Stroh, Mary Stroh and Tracy Rendz-Eldridge

-Not Shown: Michael Smith, Craig Haukebo, and Glen Van Zee
+Not Shown: Michael Smith, Craig Haukebo, Glen Van Zee and Grace Cory

 Michael Smith – Website Administrator